Designing-Hope/designing-hope.github.io/content/chapter-01.md

 ## Advocating through design

 My biggest fear upon the technological horizon is that we’ll lose our humanity in the quantification of our lives.
 Data is now so easy to capture and analyze.
 We can use it to mold minds creating persuasive traps for users to fall into.
-Our confidence can stop being informed by hopefulness and can start to be informed by manipulation.
+Our confidence can stop being informed by *hopefulness* and can start to be informed by *manipulation*.

 There’s such sadness in seeing this play out in our society.
 Faces are transformed into numbers, and numbers are quite easy to manipulate.
 This manipulation may start upstream of our audience interacting with our design, but it creates a vicious cycle that sends our processes into a tailspin.
 Visions of success appear like a mirage in the desert when we’re seduced by dehumanized data.
 We learned this in kindergarten: The game is much easier if you cheat.
 Allowing hope to power our practice is much harder to do than create a cheap spike in analytics.